 Chad is an arborist conducting services in three different counties.
 The bulk of his work involves clearing bushes and small trees from residential lots.
 He is contracted a couple of times each week to take down some large trees.
 His current method is to climb them and tie himself to the tree, trim it down and then work his way down.
 One of his thoughts is to purchase a cherry picker (think of a bucket on a hydraulic boom) to make the work go faster and make it safer.
 He believes that a cherry picker will allow him to cut an additional 40 trees per year.
 He charges about $1,400 per tree.

 The problem is that due to manpower limitations he’ll have to reject about $30,000 a year of bush clearing work to have the time to cut down 40 more trees.
-So the total change in sales is as follows:
+The total change in sales is as follows:

 The second question is ‘will the addition of the asset expand sales?’